Transformers

 Overview

-The CANINE model was proposed in CANINE: Pre-training an Efficient Tokenization-Free Encoder for Language Representation by Jonathan H. Clark, Dan Garrette, Iulia Turc, John Wieting.
+The CANINE model was proposed in by Jonathan H. Clark, Dan Garrette, Iulia Turc, John Wieting.
 It’s among the first papers that trains a Transformer without using an explicit tokenization step (such as Byte Pair Encoding (BPE), WordPiece or SentencePiece).
 Instead, the model is trained directly at a Unicode character-level.
 Training at a character-level inevitably comes with a longer sequence length, which CANINE solves with an efficient downsampling strategy, before applying a deep Transformer encoder.

 The abstract from the paper is the following: